 The Columbia County Board of Commissioners (BOCC) supports development of cultural assets in Columbia County and in 2004 established a Cultural Coalition Planning Committee.
 Rural Development Initiatives, Inc. worked with this group and wrote the first cultural plan for the county.
 It was approved by the Oregon Cultural Trust (OCT) in 2006.

 The deadline for grant applications for the 2015 cycle has passed.
-The deadline for the 2016 cycle is October 15, 2015.
-Application form and guidelines will be available for download in July 2015.
+The deadline for the 2016 cycle is October 10, 2015.
+2016 Grant Application Guidelines and Form are now available.